-Every clean energy spark in Minnesota starts somewhere: a town hoping to improve lighting at their community center, a food shelf trying to make ends meet with money saved from efficient refrigeration, or a non-profit working with their members to reduce their energy burden.
+Every clean energy spark in Minnesota starts somewhere: a town hoping to improve lighting at their community center, a food shelf trying save money with efficient refrigeration, or a non-profit working with their members to reduce their energy burden.

 That is where the Clean Energy Resource Teams (CERTs) come in.

-For 20 years, CERTs has been helping turn local ideas into real, visible clean energy projects across Minnesota.
-Perhaps best known for the community seed grants program, CERTs’ work is meant to spark growth, support community-led efforts early on, and help clean energy take root.
+For 20 years, CERTs has supported local ideas in becoming real clean energy projects across Minnesota with seed grants.
+The funding is meant to spark growth, support community-led efforts early on, and help clean energy inspire others.

 “We call these seed grants because they are small amounts of money meant to get a project started and inspire others to join in support,” says Joel Haskard, CERTs co-director.

-In 2026, CERTs is supporting 52 community seed grant projects across the state.
-From small towns to urban neighborhoods, each project is led and shaped by the people it will impact.
+In 2026, CERTs funded 52 community seed grant projects across the state.
+From small towns to urban neighborhoods, each project is led by the people it will impact.
 Together, these projects show what is possible when communities lead the way.

 includes practical tools, technical guidance, connections to partners and funding, learning opportunities, and stories that help others learn what’s possible.